maiaacademy/workshop-day-modernizacao-aplicacoes/Readme.md

 9. Switch to the **Overview (1)** blade, and select **URL (2)** to navigate to the Parts Unlimited website hosted in our Azure App Service using Azure SQL Database.

-## Deploy CI/CD Pipeline with Github Actions for the Application
+## Deploy CI/CD Pipeline with Github Actions for the Application (60 minutes)

 ### Moving the codebase to a GitHub repo